 Play the Guitar in GarageBand for iPad

-Using the Guitar, you can play notes, chords, and strumming patterns.
-You can choose from acoustic or electric guitar sounds, and turn on stompbox effects to customize the sound.
+Using the Guitar, you can play notes, chords and strumming patterns.
+You can choose from acoustic or electric guitar sounds, and turn on stompbox effects to customise the sound.

 Choose the sound of the Guitar